kawinm/Presburger-Logic-Formula-Solver/README.md

 # Input:
 The program supports taking input from command line.

-(Or) The inputs can be directly given as values to the variables: z3_formula = Z3 formula as a string number_of_variables = Number of x_i in the given z3 formula variables_values[]  = (i-1)th position in this array gives the coefficient of x_i
+(OR) The inputs can be directly given as values to the variables: z3_formula = Z3 formula as a string number_of_variables = Number of x_i in the given z3 formula variables_values[]  = (i-1)th position in this array gives the coefficient of x_i